fsenf/CTyPyTool/DevDoc/DevDoc.md

    **"min_samples_split":** *2*  &rarr; The minimum number of samples required to split an internal node.

-   **"merge_list":** *[]* &rarr; List of tuples of names of cloud types that are merged into one during training and predicition.
+   **"merge_list":** *[]* &rarr; List of tuples of names of cloud types that are merged into one during training and prediction.
 I.e. [["very low", "low"], ["semi. mod. thick", "semi. thick"]] would  treat all clouds defined as "very low" as "low" and all clouds defined as "semi. mod. thick" as "semi. thick".
 Reduces complexity of problem space and can increase prediction performance at the cost acuity.

    **"difference_vectors":** *true* &rarr; Determines if difference vectors are created from the original data points by pairwise subtraction of values.